Crookes (crater)

-Crookes is a lunar impact crater that lies on the Moon's far side as seen from the Earth.
-It lies just to the southwest of the giant crater Korolev.
+Crookes is a lunar impact crater that lies in the highland region on the Moon's far side as seen from the Earth.
+It lies just to the southwest of the enormous impact basin Korolev.
 To the southwest of Crookes is McKellar.

-The rim of this crater has a relatively high albedo compared to most such formations on the Moon, and it lies at the center of a ray system.
+The rim of Crookes crater has a relatively high albedo compared to most such formations on the Moon, and it lies at the center of a ray system.
 This ejecta forms a nearly continuous blanket out to at least one crater diameter before forming extended rays and a multitude of wispy markings across the surface.
 The ray system continues for several hundred kilometers, including extending across a substantial portion of the Korolev basin.
 Due to these prominent rays, Crookes is mapped as part of the Copernican System.
+The infrared spectrum of pure crystalline plagioclase has been identified on the western ejecta.

+The impactor that created this crater likely arrived from the north-northeast at an angle of 15±to °.
 As would be expected for a relatively young crater, Crookes has a sharp-edged rim that has not been significantly eroded.
-The inner walls are relatively wide, and have slumped inward along the edges.
+The inner walls are relatively wide, and have slumped inward along the edges to form a terrace system.
 Offset slightly to the east of the midpoint of the crater is a small central peak on the interior floor.
+The spectra of the central peak fits an anorthositic gabbro mineralogy, which was excavated from a depth of 4.9±to km.

+This crater is named after William Crookes (1832–1919), an English chemist and physicist.
+Its designation was officially adopted by the International Astronomical Union in 1970.